Activity note: Plan your arrival in this coastal community in time to take in this picturesque country and its bounty

 Breakfast: Enjoy breakfast at the Heartwood Lodge dining hall.

 Morning: Head out with your Maine Guide for the Hamilton Cove Trail where you will join land trust stewards.
-You will be building nearly 60' of cedar bog bridging near the shore of this 1200 acre preserve.
+Hamilton Cove Preserve is a stunning property on the Grand Manan Channel.
+Besides its beauty, the preserve has an interesting history of water and ship building.
+Help Maine Coast Heritage Trust steward Melissa Lee clear a cellar hole of one of the Hamilton brother's homes and put up a sign if time allows.
+There are numerous trails on the preserve with a short trail leading to the cobble stone beach at Hamilton Cove.
+You will be replacing several sections of bog bridging along this trail.
 Carrying the wood is heavy, but building the sections happens quickly making it a rewarding task.
 We'll put down chicken wire to create a no-slip surface.
 A 200 acre fire raged through this preserve in May of 2015.
 The effects of the fire, plus interesting history of water power and ship building will give us plenty to talk about.
 The guides and stewards will discuss the historic use of these lands and the vegetation and landscapes that need to be preserved in making all properties accessible to the public.

 Lunch: Enjoy a picnic lunch along the trail.

 Afternoon: After cleaning up today's trail work, we will head to West Quoddy Head State Museum and Park, the easternmost point of land in the continental U.S. There is a beautiful trail which stretches long a rugged coastline and offers magnificent views of Grand Manan.
 You can also visit the lighthouse museum and get a good grasp of the maritime history of the lighthouse and channel.

 Dinner: Enjoy dinner at the Heartwood Lodge dining hall.